heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 ## Objectives

-This chapter will help you understand how Java can run on all platforms, how to install and switch between different versions of Java, how to use IntelliJ IDEA to develop Java applications, how to use Maven to manage dependencies and build Java applications.
+This course will help you understand how Java can run on all platforms, how to install and switch between different versions of Java, how to use IntelliJ IDEA to develop Java applications, how to use Maven to manage dependencies and build Java applications.